shantanugautam/compose-wp/README.md

 `!web/app/plugins/plugin-name`

+Sample PLugins added in

 Note: Some plugins may create files or folders outside of their given scope, or even make modifications to `wp-config.php` and other files in the `app` directory.
 These files should be added to your `.gitignore` file as they are managed by the plugins themselves, which are managed via Composer.
 Any modifications to `wp-config.php` that are needed should be moved into `config/application.php`.

 #### Updating WP and plugin versions